shohan744/weird-wild-west/story/index.md

       <p>While Ezit and Elliot cleaned up the southern flank, the others moved north to intercept the fledgling sorcerer.
 Before he could call upon the power of his magical blood, the scavenger wargs struck, tearing deep, vicious wounds into his arms.
 Lifeblood spilled into the sand as the creatures crept closer, jaws snapping for the killing blow.</p>
       <p>Without a moment to spare, Aisha materialized into the fray, realizing the party was likely doomed without her intervention.
 She hauled Aezos to safety, taking a savage bite herself in the process, but managed to pull the fallen mage clear.
 Gia repaid the wargs' aggression tenfold—bringing her axe down in a mighty arc and severing the head of one of the murderous mutts.</p>
       <p>The storm still rages, and the battle is not yet over.
 The remaining animals are desperate and starving, willing to fight to the end with terrifying ferocity.</p>
-      <p>Will the party escape the Red Wind and the scavenger wargs?<br>Will Aezos receive healing before his wounds claim his life?<br>And is the caravan—and Bartholomew—everything it seems?</p>
+      <p class="session-questions">Will the party escape the Red Wind and the scavenger wargs?<br>Will Aezos receive healing before his wounds claim his life?<br>And is the caravan—and Bartholomew—everything it seems?</p>
     </div>
   </details>